homeylab/bookstack-file-exporter/README.md

 ## Background
 _Features are actively being developed.
 See `Future Items` section for more details.
 Open an issue for a feature request._

-This tool provides a way to export [Bookstack]() pages and their contents (images, metadata, etc.) in a directory-tree layout locally with an option to push to remote object storage locations.
+This tool provides a way to export [Bookstack]() pages and their contents (_images, metadata, etc._) to a directory-tree layout locally with an option to push to remote object storage locations.
 See [Backup Behavior](#backup-behavior) section for more details on how pages are organized.

 This small project was mainly created to run as a cron job in k8s but works anywhere.
 This tool allows me to export my docs in markdown, or other formats like pdf.
 I use Bookstack's markdown editor as default instead of WYSIWYG editor and this makes my notes portable anywhere even if offline.